 If you’re serious about connecting with clients and want to show the world you mean business, you need to invest in a professional photo of yourself.

-It’s less painful than you might imagine (see yesterday’s account of my business portrait photo shoot, and vote in my poll for your favorite shot of me).
+It’s less painful than you might imagine (see my account of my business portrait photo shoot, and vote in my poll for your favorite shot of me).